AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

    <img src="../images/mergedOutput1.png" width="90%">
 </div>

-* You can use the _Clone train_ tab to clone the train.
+* <a name="trainclonetab"></a>You can use the _Clone train_ tab to clone the train.
 The cloned train will have **the same wagon timestamp** of the original train, with the **current dataset configuration**.
 This means that if the users have changed the wagon configuration in the meanwhile, this is not taken into account (this is different from the LEGO trains).
 * Other settings can be modified: package tag, target facility, slow train option, derived data, automatic submission.

 <div align="center">
    <img src="../images/cloneTrain.png" width="70%">
 </div>

-* The _Request long train_ tab allows users to request a long train after the train ran on a linked dataset.
+* <a name="trainlongrequest"></a>The _Request long train_ tab allows users to request a long train after the train ran on a linked dataset.
 Linked datasets are subsets of a big dataset (_set up in the Dataset settings_).
 First, a train run needs to be **Done on a smaller linked dataset** before being run on a bigger dataset.
 * Any user who is part of the analysis can request a long train.
 Approval from the participating analyses PWGs conveners is required in order to submit a long train.
 Train operators or admins can also approve a long train, but it is usually done by the PWG.

 <div align="center">